ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

   \draw[|-|](-0.25,0)--(-0.25,1);
   \node[font=\footnotesize] at (-1.1,0.5){amplitude};

-Creates a configurable chirp function.
+Outputs one sample of a configurable chirp for each function call.
 The parameters for configuration are the amplitude, the start and end frequency, the duration for the chirp and a delay for the start of the chirp wave.
-After the duration of the chirp wave, the function ``uz_wavegen_chirp_sample()`` will return a continous sine wave with the ``end_frequency_Hz``.
+After the duration of the chirp wave, the function ``uz_wavegen_chirp_sample()`` will return a normal sine wave with the ``end_frequency_Hz``.
 For the input arguments a struct is required.
 For further information check :ref:`References <wave_generator_reference_chirp>`.

 The following define has to be set to the maximum of required instances, aka **x** ist the maximum for how often ``uz_wavegen_chirp_init`` will be called.